Site icon Circuit Ideas for You

 where:

-Additionally, the bandwidth and center frequency of the bandpass filter will dictate which precise frequencies you are picking up.
+Additionally the bandwidth and center frequency of the bandpass filter will decide which precise frequencies one is picking up.

 Notes:

-Verify that the antenna can detect the desired frequency range.
+Check to see if the antenna can pick up the specified frequency range.

 How to Build: